 Transportation to and from school is the responsibility of the parents.
 Parents are asked to use extreme caution when entering the parking lot.
 When facing the school, parents should enter on the right hand side of the parking lot and exit on left hand side.
 To help avoid congestion, we ask parents of older students (Grades 4-10) to deliver students to the front of the school and have them walk to the main entrance, the entrance facing All Hallows Church.
 Parents may accompany their child into the building.
 At dismissal time, parents are welcome to wait for their child on the first floor near the main office area.
 For the safety of the students, parents will be required to inform the school their childs usual way of returning home from school.
 On those days when a child is to go home by another means.

-Elementary - Junior High Technology Policy
+Elementary - High School Technology Policy

 Primary Technology Policy